-In this article, the options for creating and customizing a range plot widget are explained.
-For an overview of creating and visualizing and analyzing data in any type of widget in FieldScope, see the Customizing Widgets article.
+In this article, the options for creating and customizing a range plot data display are explained.
+For an overview of creating and visualizing and analyzing data in any type of data display in FieldScope, see the Customizing Data Displays article.

 A range plot is a graph with an X-axis and Y-axis that allows users to compare numerical values of different categorical variables.
 Bars extend across the X-axis to represent the range of a numeric variable (e.g., air temperature), as that range corresponds to a categorical variable (e.g., month of year) on the Y-axis.
 This style of graph is also called a “box and whisker” plot and helps users understand the distribution of numeric data within a category.

 When creating a range plot data display, you will see options to (1) select a filter set and (2) configure data.
 For the first option, you may use the preconfigured “Recent observations” filter set that shows the 25 most recent observations in a project, or you may select a filter set you have created.

 For the second option, select the numeric value you would like to represent on the X-axis within each bar of the graph and the categorical variable that will populate the Y-axis.
 Optionally, you can choose to display a small, vertical line on each bar to represent the mean value of the numeric data within that category or the median value within the category.

 For example, if you select Longitude as the configuration for the X-axis and then Surface Water Appearance for the Y-axis, your data display will update to display the data.